stefanivanovic/CS466RNA/README.md

 # RNA secondary structure prediction via machine learning

+## Requirements

+This software requires numpy, pytorch, scipy, and tqdm.

 ## Inference

 To predict the secondary structure using the provided trained model, run: